-Pogo Photo, owned and operated by Emily Pogozelski, is located in Vermont in the summer/fall and South Florida in the winter/spring.
+Pogo Photo, owned and operated by Emily Pogozelski (she/her/hers), is located in Vermont in the summer/fall and South Florida in the winter/spring.
 She specializes in documentary wedding photography with a distinct focus on the genuine joy found at each celebration.
 Portrait, commercial, and editorial bookings are available around the globe.

 MEET EM POGO

 I spend my days laughing with my husband, Steve, and our new cranky cat, Dímma (heir to the original cranky cat, Stannis).
 We love pizza, trivia, bourbon, Netflix and traveling.
 (Recently we loved Hawaii and Iceland; apparently we prefer volcanic islands regardless of the climate.)
 I’m an avid reader, I’ve visited 49 states, I geek out about technology, I’m fluent in sarcasm, and I have never run out of things to be curious about in this world.
 Sometimes this curiosity means learning about a new photographic technique; sometimes I fall into an internet hole about a topic far outside the scope of my field.
 The best thing about curiosity: I am never bored.

 I discovered traditional film photography as a teenager in Vermont, happily spending hours in my high school darkroom developing film and prints the old fashioned way.
 I knew from the first time I photographed my sister that I preferred people as my subjects, and I decided to go to art school to learn more.
 I photographed friends and classmates while I worked in photo labs and portrait studios, expanding my education and falling more in love with photographing people.